What is cash surrender value? How does it work?

 Your universal life cash surrender value is the current cash value of your policy less any surrender charges.
 And, if you’ve had the policy for 10-15 years, the surrender fees typically go away.

-Or in either case, you can contact your financial representative or life insurance company for current cash surrender value.
+Or in either case, you can contact your financial professional or life insurance company for current cash surrender value.
 Your policy’s surrender value could well be higher than the amount paid in, and you may owe taxes on the difference.

 Is surrendering your policy an option you should consider?